tae898/starter-academic/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 # user_groups:
 # - Researchers
-# - Visitors
+# - Visitors`
 ---

-I'm an AI engineer.
-As someone said, I also do believe that AI is the new electricity.
-I'm currently doing my PhD at [CLTL](http://www.cltl.nl/) and [The Hybrid Intelligence Centre](https://www.hybrid-intelligence-centre.nl/).
+I'm an Artificial Intelligence Engineer.
+As someone said, I also believe that Artificial Intelligence is the new electricity.
 I believe in the future where human and machine intelligence complement each other.